vsouza/awesome-ios/README.md

 * [Virtual Objects](https://github.com/ignacio-chiazzo/ARKit) - Placing Virtual Objects in Augmented Reality.
 * [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Record and capture ARKit videos 📹, photos 🌄, Live Photos 🎇, and GIFs 🎆.
 * [ARKitEnvironmentMapper](https://github.com/svtek/ARKitEnvironmentMapper) - A library that allows you to generate and update environment maps in real-time using the camera feed and ARKit's tracking capabilities.
+* [SmileToUnlock](https://github.com/rsrbk/SmileToUnlock) - This library uses ARKit Face Tracking in order to catch a user's smile.

 ## Authentication
 * [Heimdallr.swift](https://github.com/trivago/Heimdallr.swift) - Easy to use OAuth 2 library for iOS, written in Swift.